3 Customer Feedback Hacks For a Stronger Loyalty Program

 Action Real-Time Customer Feedback

 Studies have shown that the number one way to build customer loyalty is by showing you care.
 You must show you are interested in your customer, their needs, and their world.
 Demonstrate that you want to be a part of their lives beyond selling a product or service.Actioning real-time customer feedback is the best way to understand your customers.
 Learn what works and doesn't work by sending a simple survey to customers at trigger points in their journey.
+Using AskNicely's customer feedback software can help automate this process.
 Now don't forget to respond.
 Action shows your brand is actively listening by reacting to customer responses.
 The actions—whether that is to provide a complimentary service, or train a single employee, or even offer a service to the right person at the right time—demonstrate active listening.Here’s a cool example: A local hotel wanted better insight into their customers’ needs.
 But most of their customers used discount sites to book their rooms and the connection was out of reach for the hotel.
 They decided to offer free wifi in exchange for emails.
 Then actioned those emails by surveying the customers and discovered where they could improve.
 They made the improvements and let the customers know by offering them a discount to come back and try them again.
 The customers were then encouraged to socially share reviews on Yelp, Twitter, and Facebook.

 Recognize and Reward Engagement